Delivering the right wrapping

 Polyurethane (PU) packaging foam, which can be custom-produced to keep items safely in place during transportation, is widely used for electronic equipment and other delicate items as well as for large industrial components.

-SONGWON develops, manufactures and supplies polymer for plastics stabilization, polyurethane ink binders for gravure and flexography printing inks, and polyurethane adhesives for flexible packaging laminates.
-This wide choice of solutions for the packaging industry helps to enhance the appearance and functional properties of the broad variety of packaging available today.
+As a leading manufacturer and supplier of additives for plastic packaging materials SONGWON develops, manufactures and supplies polymer for plastics stabilization, polyurethane ink binders for gravure and flexography printing inks, and polyurethane adhesives for flexible packaging laminates.
+This wide choice of solutions for the plastic packaging industry helps to enhance the appearance and functional properties of the broad variety of packaging available today.

 Leveraging its many years of industry knowledge and manufacturing experience in the field of polymer stabilizers, polyurethane ink binders and laminating adhesives, SONGWON has the ability and flexibility to develop customized solutions that are designed to give manufacturers of plastic packaging films competitive edge and help them meet their end-use requirements.